ayeni-T/proel-survival-quantiles/README.md

 Code accompanying:

-> "Profile Empirical Likelihood Confidence Bands for the Difference of
+> **Profile Empirical Likelihood Confidence Bands for the Difference of
-> Survival Quantiles under Stratified Cox Models"
+> Survival Quantiles under Stratified Cox Models**
-> Author Name, Institution Name
+> Taiwo Michael Ayeni and Yichuan Zhao
+> Department of Mathematics and Statistics, Georgia State University,
+> Atlanta, GA, USA

+Correspondence: tayeni2@gsu.edu

 This repository contains the simulation and real-data analysis code for comparing three confidence-interval procedures for the difference in